retry51776/notes/psychlogy/psychology.md

 > First: we observe other's behavior`action`, copy cat their behavior`like cheating in exam`;
 >
-> Second: result will trigger our feedback system`by neurotransmitters trigger emotions & memory`, then we observe patter & adjust our behavior;
+> Second: result will trigger our feedback system`by neurotransmitters trigger emotions & memory`, then we observe patter & adjust our conclusion & behavior;

 # Questions: